Darien in Walworth County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1930 by Darien Chapter, Daughters of the American Revolution.

 Location.
 42° 35.962′ N, 88° 42.542′ W. Marker is in Darien, Wisconsin, in Walworth County.
+Marker is in Darien Park, about 100 feet east of the intersection of Walworth Street (U.S. Highway 14) and Beloit Street.
 Touch for map.
-Marker is in Darien Park, about 100 feet east of the intersection of Walworth Street (U.S. Highway 14) and Beloit Street.
 Marker is in this post office area: Darien WI 53114, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Darien Civil War Memorial (approx. 0.6 miles away); Allen Family (approx. 3 miles away); Wisconsin's First School for the Deaf (approx. 3.6 miles away); Delavan's Circus Colony (approx. 3.7 miles Delavan’s Historic Brick Street (approx. 3.9 miles away); Soldier of The American Revolution (approx. 4.1 miles away); Birthplace of “The Greatest Show on Earth” (approx. 4.2 miles away); The 755th Aircraft Control and Warning Squadron (approx. 8.7 miles away).
+At least 8 other markers are within 9 miles of this marker, measured as the Darien Civil War Memorial (approx. 0.6 miles away); Allen Family (approx. 3 miles away); Wisconsin's First School for the Deaf (approx. 3.6 miles away); Delavan's Circus Colony (approx. 3.7 miles away); Delavan’s Historic Brick Street (approx. 3.9 miles away); Soldier of The American Revolution (approx. 4.1 miles away); Birthplace of “The Greatest Show on Earth” (approx. 4.2 miles away); The Crossing (approx. 8.3 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on December 15, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 943 times since then and 3 times this year.
+This page was last revised on January 29, 2019.
+It was originally submitted on December 15, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 985 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on December 15, 2010, by William Fischer, Jr. of Scranton, Pennsylvania.